If God cannot create a universe He doesn't control, He cannot create a will He doesn't govern.

 To claim God is sovereign over the cosmos but not over conversion is to draw an arbitrary line across the universe and say, “God controls everything on this side but not on that side.”
 But you can’t carve an exception into a logical necessity.
 If sovereignty follows from creation, it follows for all of creation — including the human heart.

-“All that the Father gives me will come to me, and whoever comes to me I will never cast out.” — John 6:37
+“All those the Father gives me will come to me, and whoever comes to me I will never drive away.”
+John 6:37

 These aren’t isolated proof texts.
 They are the natural, logical, inescapable outworking of what it means for a Creator to have created.
 Scripture doesn’t teach sovereignty despite logic.
 Scripture teaches sovereignty because of logic — the same logic that tells you 2+2=4 and married bachelors don’t exist.